hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/converter.md

     }
     return !FALSE.equals(value); // Anything read that is different from zero is considered true }

+  // Encoding is used when writing to the database

   @Override
   public Short encode(Boolean value) {